 In the Service Area, Urgent Care is covered at Network Hospitals and Urgent Care Centers, or Network Providers' offices.
-Urgent Care received at any Hospital emergency department is not covered unless Authorized in advance by us.
-Your free Preventive Care Benefits may not be used at an Urgent Care Center.
+Your Preventive Care Benefits may not be used at an Urgent Care Center.

 Outside our Service Area, if Authorized, Urgent Care is covered at any medical Facility.
 Members are responsible for Cost Share amounts and may be responsible for amounts above the Eligible Service Expense.